sanchitvj/sanchitvj/README.md

     - 🥈 Completed, Top 5%, 70/1547(Silver Medal)
 - 🌱 I’m currently learning TensorFlow and Pytorch.
 - 👯 I’m looking to collaborate on Hackathons, Kaggle competitions and Research-based projects.
-- 📫 How to reach me: sanchitvj1026@gmail.com
+- 📫 How to reach me: sanchit.aiwork@gmail.com
-- 🤔 I’m looking for help with Segmentation Algorithm.
+- 🤔 I’m looking for help with instance and semantic Segmentation.
 - ⚡ Fun fact: I am GPU hungry.
 <!--- 😄 Pronouns: Anything you like. -->